ndum/laravel-snmp/README.md

 # laravel-snmp

-This Laravel-Package provides an simple SNMP-Wrapper for FreeDSx/SNMP class
+This Laravel-Package provides an simple SNMP-Wrapper for FreeDSx/SNMP class.

+A refactored version is in planning the next weeks.
+(Nov.
+2021) This version will provide more options and SNMP traps support.

 ## Requirements